How selling gold from Crediton by post works

 What gold and silver does GoldPaid buy from Crediton?

-Crediton is a mid-Devon market town in the Creedy valley, a long-standing agricultural centre and historically a cloth-trade town.
-It is a settled working town serving a wide rural district.
+Crediton lies in the Creedy valley of mid-Devon, an agricultural centre of long standing and historically a cloth-trade town.
+It is a working market town serving a wide rural district.
 Selling from Crediton is done by post, anywhere in the UK, so there is no shop to visit.

 How it works